THIS IS PERSONAL

 Today, I wanted to research information on workouts in the morning before eating.
 I was reasonably sure that my 30 minute sitting /lying down/easy workout was safe to do before eating.
 But I wanted details.

 The Mayo Clinic tells me that it is generally okay to work out before eating when our goal is to burn fat if we do a low intensity workout.
-For more intense workout or HIIT (high intensity interval training), it is best to consume a small meal before beginning.
+For more a intense workout or HIIT (high intensity interval training), it is best to consume a small meal before beginning.

 Here are more details: